margaretmf/margaretmf.github.io/keycreativewriting.md

 ---------------------------------------------------------------------------------------------------------------------

 ## I Am One in A Sea ##
-I am a voice in a sea of voices yearning to say the right thing.
+I am a voice in a sea of voices yearning to say something kind.

 I am a conscience in a sea of consciences desiring to do the right thing.